“Love yourself first.”

 How many times have you dragged yourself to a party when you weren’t feeling up to it, or agreed to help someone when you didn’t want to, and resented every minute of it?
 How many times have you let people overstep your boundaries (if you even have them)?

 Survivors often struggle with boundaries because abuse is a major boundary violation.
-We come to believe that our bodies are not our own, that we are somehow worth less than other people.
+Abuse instils within us the belief that our bodies are not our own and that we are somehow worth less than other people.
 Self love is about recognising your own worth and your right to boundaries.
 You can find out more about setting boundaries here.

 “No” is a complete sentence.

 You do not need to justify yourself to other people.
 If someone asks you for a favour- time, money, anything- you can simply say “No”.
-Survivors often over-explain themselves, which just allows manipulative people more time to manipulate us into changing our minds.
+Survivors often over-explain themselves, which just allows manipulative people more time to persuade or bully us into changing our minds.
 If the other person is non-manipulative they will respect your “no” and take it at face value.
-If they continue to push you, consider if you need this person in your life.
+If they continue to push you, consider whether you need this person in your life.

 5) Forgive yourself.